osk/node-webvtt/README.md

 Bar
 ```

-We can parse, segment and create HLS playlists:
+We can parse, segment and create HLS playlists, and compile back to WebVTT format:

 ```javascript
 const webvtt = require('node-webvtt');